Peruvian–Bolivian War of 1841–42: Occupation of Southern Peru

-Peruvian resistance and counterattack
+Peruvian counter-attack

-Colonel Manuel de Mendiburu, who was the military commander of the South, returned from Lima to organize the Peruvian resistance to the Bolivian occupation.
+Colonel Manuel de Mendiburu, who was the military commander of the South, returned from Lima to the south to organize the Peruvian resistance to the Bolivian occupation.

-With this, Juan Bautista Ramos, a major in the Peruvian Army from Arica, organized a guerrilla war with local volunteers where they faced and defeated the Bolivian forces of Bernardo Rojas in Arica on December 25, 1841.
-In Sama, Colonel José María Lavayén organized a troop that managed to defeat the Bolivian forces of Colonel Rodríguez Magariños.
+At the same time, Juan Bautista Ramos, a Major in the Peruvian Army from Arica, organized a guerrilla war with local volunteers where they attacked and defeated the Bolivian forces of Bernardo Rojas in Arica on December 25, 1841.
+In Sama, Colonel José María Lavayén organized local forces that managed to defeat the Bolivian forces of Colonel Rodríguez Magariños.
 In Locumba, Colonel Manuel de Mendiburu also organized forces, including Justo Arias y Aragüez in 1842.

-José Rosa Ara also organized a column in Tacna between Peruvian soldiers and peasants and in the battle of Altos de Chipe they defeated a Bolivian regiment.
+José Rosa Ara also organized a column in Locumba, Tacna, composed of Peruvian soldiers and peasants and in the Battle of the Altos de Chipe they defeated a Bolivian regiment.

 The Bolivian Army did not have enough troops to maintain the occupation.
-In the battle of Tarapacá, Peruvian montoneros formed by Major Juan Buendía, coming from Iquique, defeated on January 7, 1842, the detachment led by Colonel José María García, who was killed in the confrontation.
+In the Recapture of Tarapacá, Peruvian montoneros formed by Major Juan Buendía, coming from Iquique, defeated on January 7, 1842, the detachment led by Colonel José María García, who was killed in the confrontation.
 Thus, the Bolivian troops vacated Tacna, Arica and Tarapacá in February 1842, retreating towards Moquegua and Puno.

-The fighting in Motoni and Orurillo dislodged and subsequently began the withdrawal of Bolivian forces that occupied Peruvian territory, again threatening Bolivia with another invasion.
+Two more Bolivian defeats at Battle of Motoni (March 20) and Battle of Orurillo (April 3) in Puno subsequently forced the withdrawal of the last Bolivian forces that occupied Peruvian territory, exposing Bolivia to an other invasion.

 Treaty of Puno

 The two nations signed the Treaty of Puno on June 7, 1842, officially ending the war.
-Both countries agreed to remain as separate sovereign states and the retreat of troops in Peruvian territory was accomplished eight days later.
+Both countries agreed to remain as separate sovereign states and the retreat of the last Bolivian troops on Peruvian territory was accomplished eight days later.

+The Bolivian army that had invaded southern Peru was defeated by the Peruvian army and forced to withdraw.
+Bolivia also promised to deliver Gamarra remains to Peru.

 Bolivia unconditionally renounced all claims in southern Peruvian territory, but nevertheless, the treaty did not manage to solve the border problem between the two states.

 The conflict ended with a return to the situation before the war.
-Despite this, Peruvian historiography argues that the victories seen in all the battles in Peruvian soil overshadow the defeat at Ingavi, leaving Peru in a more favorable outcome after the end of the war.
+Despite this, Peruvian historiography argues that their victories in all the battles on Peruvian soil, overshadow the one defeat at Ingavi, leaving Peru in a more favorable outcome after the end of the war.

 Although in the document Bolivia and Peru agreed not to touch on the issue of unification as a single state, in 1880 Presidents Nicolás de Piérola and Narciso Campero began a project for the national union of the two countries known as the United States of Peru–Bolivia, which ended up never happening.
 With the re-emergence of nationalism and anti-Chilean sentiment as a consequence of the War of the Pacific, the prospect of unification again began to become more common in political discourse between both states.